Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas

 \section{Learning through Probing}

 In this section, we present and summarize the architecture and learning methodology of the probing technique that we apply to RL agents.
-Each agent consists of two separate models that we term the \textit{probe} and the \textit{player}.
-Each $player$ $i$ has a policy $\pi_{l_i}$ parameterized by $\theta_{l_i}$.
+Each agent consists of two separate components that we term the \textit{probe} and the \textit{player}.
+Each player $i$ has a policy $\pi_{p_i}$ parameterized by $\theta_{p_i}$.
 Each \textit{probe}, similarly, has a policy $\pi_{b_i}$ parameterized by $\theta_{b_i}$.
-The role of the probe is to generate experiences $(s_t, a_t, r_{t+1}, s_{t+1})$ that account for opponent learning when performing action $a_t$ after observing $s_t$.
-The eventual consequences of this action are measured by aggregating the rewards of the total sequence of events $\tau$ over a finite time horizon $T$ to capture the results after adaptations are made by the opposing agent to its policy.
-To gauge the consequences of a type of action, the \textit{probes} group the set of stored experiences according to the reward outcome.
+The role of the probe is to generate experiences $(s_t, a_t, r_{t+1}, s_{t+1})$ that account for opponent strategy changing due to learning when performing action $a_t$ after observing $s_t$.
+The eventual consequences of this action are measured by aggregating the rewards of the total sequence of events $\tau$ over a finite time horizon $T$.
+This is an adjusted experience to capture the affects of taking that action on the opponent's policy which will eventually be used to train the player component.
+To start, each probe must gauge the consequences of a type of action.
+Paired with an opponent, the probes explore the environment and store experiences in a replay buffer.
+These experiences are then grouped according to the actions of the opponent.
+The probe then updates on the subset of experiences and continues to play versus its opponent.
 Each \textit{probe} update is based on the set of \textit{opposing} experiences stored.
-Once taking a one-step update based on these initial experiences, the \textit{probes} play against each other according to their learned policies updating after each interaction and storing the sequence $\tau = (s_0, a_0, r_1, s_1,..., s_{T-1}, a_{T-1}, r_{T}, s_{T})$. \\
+After taking a one-step update based on these initial experiences, the \textit{probes} play against each other according to their learned policies and repeat the process for $T$ updates.
+Eventually, the sequence $\tau = (s_0, a_0, r_1, s_1,..., s_{T-1}, a_{T-1}, r_{T}, s_{T})$ is stored. \\

-We take the decision here to group actions according to their reward outcome rather than opponent action as is done in Hyper-Q and JAL.
-In the context of the PD, this is the same as grouping according to the opponent's action, however, in general it is possible for that information to be unavailable to the agent directly while the reward is always known.
-We also argue that grouping according to actions also makes intuitive sense since if a similar reward can be achieved performing action $a$ in state $s_1$ as performing action $a$ in state $s_2$, then it is likely that state $s_1$ and state $s_2$ share similar properties in the context of taking action $a$. \\
+During the probing phase, the experiences are grouped by the tuple $(a_1, a_2)$, the agent's action and opponent's action similarly to JAL and agent-tracking methods.
+Alternatively, actions could grouped according to the reward outcome.
+In the context of the PD, grouping actions according to the opponent's action or the reward outcome is the same, however, in general, grouping while considering the opponent's action is less ambiguous. \\